The Importance of Writing Evergreen Content For Your Blog

-When it comes to your content strategy, having a mix of both evergreen and non-evergreen posts is beneficial for your site overall since there are circumstances where each type of content will best serve your goal.
-If everything you write for your blog is evergreen, your business could come across as unapproachable, so it’s important to inject your personality into your online presence through more timely (non-evergreen) posts such as important business updates, holiday highlights, introducing new tour guides, and changes to your ranking on sites like Tripadvisor, to name a few.
+When it comes to your content strategy, having a mix of both evergreen and non-evergreen posts is beneficial for your site since there are circumstances where each type of content will best serve your goal.
+If everything you write for your blog is evergreen, your business could come across as unapproachable, so it’s important to inject your personality into your online presence through more timely (non-evergreen) posts.

 Despite the fact that non-evergreen content loses relevancy over time, it is critical to incorporate it into your content strategy to show that you are in tune with industry trends, responsive to local and world events, and engaged with your community.
-On the other hand, if everything you post is timely and has little relevance to readers after the fact, your content may be doing you a disservice.
+On the other hand, evergreen content will continue to bring your website traffic and rank well in search engines, making it crucial to your content strategy.

-Pro tip: Some content creators follow the 80 percent rule for balancing timely and evergreen content.
-By this standard, 80% of your blog content should be evergreen while the other 20% digs deeper into the evolving facets of your business and any timely happenings.
+Pro tip: Some content creators follow the 80% rule for balancing timely and evergreen content.
+By this standard, 80% of your blog content should be evergreen, while the other 20% digs deeper into the evolving facets of your business and any timely happenings.

-As for the rest of your website, it’s likely that the content there will be more timely, as tour offerings change, new promotions come into play, and seasonal updates are posted.
-Areas of your website that likely contain evergreen content are your About page and any informational pages (e.g. information about fishing in your area, or details about the types of wildlife seen on your tours).
+Much of the content on your website will be timely, as tour offerings change, new promotions come into play, and seasonal updates are posted.
 For the purposes of increasing organic traffic and reaching a wider audience with your evergreen content strategy, it’s best to focus on your blog.

 Benefits of Evergreen Content

 Garner Long-Term SEO Success